 Get to Know the Hotel Market

 One of the most important strategies you can adopt for your hotel revenue management efforts is to focus on the market.
 What is your target audience?
 Where are they based?
 What are their needs, wants, and expectations?
 What is the competition like?
-What local factors may influence levels of demand over time?
+Which local factors may influence levels of demand over time?
 How does demand change as the seasons change?
 Getting to know the market is vital for making informed decisions.

 Segmentation and Price Optimization

 Price optimization is a major factor in any good answer to the question: what is revenue management?
-One possible way to achieve this is through segmentation, where you divide your customer base into different ‘types’, look at their behaviors and booking habits, and then attempt to optimize pricing for each segment.
+One possible way to achieve this is through segmentation, where you divide your customer base into different ‘types‘, look at their behaviors and booking habits, and then attempt to optimize pricing for each segment.
 For instance, you might charge business customers lower room rates because you know you can recoup the money via their use of corporate facilities.
+According to IHG’s market segmentation analysis published in Hotelier Magazine, “segmentation enables hotel owners to tailor offerings to different groups and expand their revenue capture potential.”

 Align Your Different Departments